p3lim/pixie/README.md

 - `ipxe.efi` - for 64-bit EFI machines
 - `ipxe32.efi` - for 32-bit EFI machines

 It comes with an embedded [iPXE script](https://ipxe.org/scripting), which is used to chainload into per-machine iPXE scripts or access an iPXE shell.
+It has no dependencies, everything is in one binary.

 ## Usage